Free GST Certification Course Online

 What is Tax?

-Tax is a form of an obligatory financial charge which is levied by the Government on its taxpayers in order to fund its various public expenditures.
-It is compulsory for taxpayers to meet their tax obligations and tax evasion is punishable by law.
+Tax is a form of an obligatory financial charge which is levied by the Government on its taxpayers to fund its various public expenditures.
+Taxpayers must meet their tax obligations and tax evasion is punishable by law.

 Tax is broadly divided into two categories: